-By applying for help under this program, you are showing a good faith effort to clean up the dump.
+By applying for help under this program, you are showing a good faith effort to clean up the dump and to properly dispose of and/or recycle all items removed from the dump, including tires.
 To process your application, a representative of the Kenton County Conservation District will visit your farm.
 Your application will not be shared with any other agency or organization.

 If funded, participants are responsible for 25% of the cost of cleaning up the dump.
 Reimbursement will be made after the work is completed.
 Reimbursement is limited to 75% of the total cost of for clean up and restoration of the site up to a maximum of $1,875.
 You will be asked to furnish receipts and/or documentation for any cleanup and restoration work on the site, and for fees for proper disposal or recycling of materials from the dump.

 Site restoration must be completed according to Natural Resource Conservation Service technical specifications for seeding and mulching.
 Program participants must also sign a maintenance agreement upon completion of the project and before any grant funds are awarded.

 Funding for this program is supplied by Kenton County Conservation District as a Local Cost Share Program.